bertofurth/Seagate-Central-Modern-Slot-In-Kernel/INSTRUCTIONS_MANUAL_KERNEL_INSTALLATION.md

     sysctl -w net.ipv6.conf.eth0.disable_ipv6=1
     sysctl -w net.ipv6.conf.eth0.disable_ipv6=0

+This script simply disables then re-enables IPv6 on the eth0 interface, but only if the new kernel is in operation.

-Modify the permissions of the script to ensure it is executable
+Modify the permissions of the script to ensure it is executable.

      chmod 755 /etc/init.d/ipv6_bounce